efirvida/python-gearbox/README.md

 ###Features
 - Gear stresses calculation using AGMA-2101 D04 and ISO-6336 standards
-- Export 2D and 3D one tooth geometrical models, to MATLAB/COMSOL and ABAQUS-CAE software
+- Export 2D and 3D one tooth geometrical models, to *MATLAB/COMSOL* and *ABAQUS-CAE* software scripts

 ###Next Releases
 - Add export to ANSYS software